Working Remotely: An Opportunity and Threat

 For most, investing in an ergonomic chair, standup desk, computer monitor and good lighting will depend on how long you expect to be working from home.
 But designating a specific and ideally private workspace, with your partner and kids on board, will make a great difference in your productivity.

-There are so many subtle rituals that are associated with going to work: showering in the morning, the cup of coffee, saying goodbye to the partner, kids and the dog, the walk or drive to the office, water cooler exchanges of the previous nights’ adventures.
+There are so many subtle rituals that are associated with going to work: showering in the morning, the cup of coffee, saying goodbye to the partner, kids, and the dog, the walk or drive to the office, water cooler exchanges of the previous nights’ adventures.
 All of it becomes a part of the “getting into work” mindset.

 Where possible, think about maintaining those or developing new habits.
 Shower, exercise, and regular meals.
-Enjoy being able to wear pyjamas for a bit because you can – but putting on some work casual clothes might help you feel more…professional.
+Enjoy being able to wear pajamas for a bit because you can – but putting on some work casual clothes might help you feel more…professional.

 The work-home divide all but disappears when you’ve been working at home for a while.
 Make sure you keep some rituals in place – physical and mental – to maintain that space.